SCIInstitute/ShapeWorks/docs/deep-learning/pytorch-gpu.md

 PyTorch version, the PyTorch with GPU support is installed.
 If an incompatible version of the CUDA driver is found, then `conda_installs.sh` installs CPU PyTorch instead.

-The following steps explain how to include a different PyTorch version in the `shapeworks` conda environment if you find that your system requires an older version of PyTorch or `conda_installs.sh` does not correcty find your CUDA version.

 ## Checking if PyTorch installation has GPU support
 To check if your `shapeworks` environment has PyTorch with GPU support, run the following:
 ```